Close

 How can university units be assured that their ever-changing student body is receiving the resources that students actually need?

-The Department of Integrative Biology (IBIO) is home to more than 500 students majoring in Environmental Biology-Zoology, Integrative Biology, or Zoology.
-To help the greatest number of students, the department needed to become more strategic with its limited time and resources.
-The goal of this project was to understand what challenges department majors encounter and how to help these students achieve their academic and career goals.
+The Department of Integrative Biology (IBIO) is home to more than 500 undergraduate students majoring in Environmental Biology-Zoology, Integrative Biology, or Zoology.
+To help the greatest number of undergraduate students, the department needed to become more strategic with its limited time and resources.
+The goal of this project was to understand what challenges department undergraduate majors encounter and how to help these students achieve their academic and career goals.

 I initiated, designed, and led this project for the Department of Integrative Biology at Michigan State University.
 This project was approved by Michigan State University's Institutional Review Board.